 From the 25th August to 2nd September four Officers (Jackson, Dyer, Joliffe and Elliott) of the Cheshires and Gallagher of the 4th Dragoon Guards remained at the Hospital, which was part of Convent and staffed by nuns, and had been turned into a Hospital, by the Germans, after the Battle.

-Private 8316 Fred Thorpe, of ‘D’ Company, on the 29th August 1914, was the first death at the hospital.
-The following day Private 8019 W. Jones, also of ‘D’ Company (see above), was the second to die at the hospital.
+Fred was the first death at the hospital, the following day Private 8019 W. Jones, also of ‘D’ Company (see above), was the second to die at the hospital.

 Grave: XVIII.A.24.
 Killed in Action: 24 August 1914 Age: 30

 Personal: Edmund was born in Parkstone, Poole, Dorset in July 1884 (registered in the December quarter).
 He was the eldest son of 16 children of Edmund Childs and Emily Jane (née Dominey) Trent.
-Edmund had an older sister, Beatrice, and his younger siblings were Ethel, Gedeon, Daisy, Elsie, Cecil, Gilbert, William, Percy, Kathleen, Grace and Gwendoline (plus three more who died).
+Edmund had an older sister, Beatrice, and his younger siblings were Ethel, Gedeon, Daisy, Elsie, Cecil, Gilbert, William, Percy, Kathleen, Grace and Gwendoline (plus three more who died in infancy).

 In 1901 the family were living at Victoria Crescent, Branksome, Dorset.
 (1901 Census 13/1978).
 By 1911 (RG 14/12286) the enlarged family had moved to Hazelmere Warren Road, Parkstone, Dorset.
 The Census records Edmund’s occupation as ‘Grocers Storeman‘.